Blog: Mainstream popularity

 By 2004, the role of blogs became increasingly mainstream, as political consultants, news services, and candidates began using them as tools for outreach and opinion forming.
 Blogging was established by politicians and political candidates to express opinions on war and other issues and cemented blogs' role as a news source.
 (See Howard Dean and Wesley Clark.)
 Even politicians not actively campaigning, such as the UK's Labour Party's Member of Parliament (MP) Tom Watson, began to blog to bond with constituents.
 In January 2005, Fortune magazine listed eight bloggers whom business people "could not ignore": Peter Rojas, Xeni Jardin, Ben Trott, Mena Trott, Jonathan Schwartz, Jason Goldman, Robert Scoble, and Jason Calacanis.

 Israel was among the first national governments to set up an official blog.
 Under David Saranga, the Israeli Ministry of Foreign Affairs became active in adopting Web 2.0 initiatives, including an official video blog and a political blog.
 The Foreign Ministry also held a microblogging press conference via Twitter about its war with Hamas, with Saranga answering questions from the public in common text-messaging abbreviations during a live worldwide press conference.
 The questions and answers were later posted on IsraelPolitik, the country's official political blog.

 The impact of blogging on the mainstream media has also been acknowledged by governments.
 In 2009, the presence of the American journalism industry had declined to the point that several newspaper corporations were filing for bankruptcy, resulting in less direct competition between newspapers within the same circulation area.
 Discussion emerged as to whether the newspaper industry would benefit from a stimulus package by the federal government.
 U.S. President Barack Obama acknowledged the emerging influence of blogging upon society by saying, "if the direction of the news is all blogosphere, all opinions, with no serious fact-checking, no serious attempts to put stories in context, then what you will end up getting is people shouting at each other across the void, but not a lot of mutual understanding".
 Between 2009 and 2012, an Orwell Prize for blogging was awarded.

+In the late 2000s, blogs were often used on business websites and for grassroots political activism.